viresh-ratnakar/exet/README.md

 - Toggle encircling (@)
 - Toggle marking prefilled (!)

-For the actions that modify the grid (.|_) in non-cosmetic ways, symmetric changes are automatically applied to the other end of the grid.
+For the actions that modify the grid in non-cosmetic ways (.|_), symmetric changes are automatically applied to the other end of the grid.

 The "Open" menu allows you to start with blocked blank grids following a few checkquered templates.
-You can also open any existing HTML file that contains an puzzle in the Exolve format (when you save such a crossword after editing it, the saved file will replicate whatever is there before and after the Exolve part in the original HTML file that you opened).
+You can also open any existing HTML file that contains an puzzle in the Exolve format (when you save such a crossword after editing it, the saved Exolve file will replicate whatever is there before and after the Exolve part in the original HTML file that you opened).

 ### Filling the grid

 You can fill any light by typing into its cells.
-You can also use grid-fill suggestions shown to the right of the grid.
+You can also use grid-fill suggestions shown to the right of the grid (in the "Exet" tab).
 These grid-fill suggestions are ordered by their popularity in English Wikipedia articles.

 The grid-fill suggestions include phrases and hyphenated words.
 When you pick these, the clue enum is automatically adjusted.
 For example, for 1A, if you